Skip to main content

 IT support technician

-Alternative titles for this job include IT helpdesk technician, IT user support technician, service desk analyst
+Alternative titles for this job include Help desk technician, IT service engineer, service desk analyst

 IT support technicians give technical help to computer users by identifying and fixing hardware, software and network problems.